-James has joined Charcoalblue after ten years working in Lighting and Production Management.
-As a Head of Lighting, he has looked after productions including Matilda, Billy Elliot and Chicago.
-Shortly before joining the team he worked as a Senior Lighting Technician at The National Theatre.
+James joined Charcoalblue after ten years working in Lighting and Production Management.
+As a Head of Lighting, he has looked after productions including Matilda, Billy Elliot and Chicago, and shortly before joining the team he worked as a Senior Lighting Technician at The National Theatre.

 Whilst at Billy Elliot, James acted as Associate Lighting Designer for Billy Elliot Live, streamed to cinemas in September 2015.
 He has worked on several recorded and live production re-lights.

-As a production manager, James has worked on several off-West End runs, UK & European tours and large scale gala performances at venues including Her Majesty’s Theatre, The Adelphi, The Queen’s Theatre and annual events at Indigo2.
+As a Production Manager, James worked on several London runs, UK and European tours and large scale gala performances at venues including Her Majesty’s Theatre, The Adelphi, The Queen’s Theatre and annual events at Indigo2.

-James’ consultancy work for Charcoalblue includes Theatre Royal Drury Lane, W!ld Rice and Waterfront Theatre in Singapore, Bolton Octagon, Belfast Grand Opera House, Leeds Beckett University, Mountview Academy, The Factory in Manchester and Sadler’s Wells East.
+James’ consultancy work for Charcoalblue includes Theatre Royal Drury Lane, W!ld Rice, Waterfront Theatre, and Resorts World Theatre in Singapore, Bolton Octagon, Belfast Grand Opera House, Leeds Beckett University, Mountview Academy, The Factory in Manchester and Sadler’s Wells East.

 Before joining the team, James worked as a Senior Lighting Technician at The National Theatre.